A Trip to a Museum for Convincing Americans About Climate Change

 When I met Massie in the Parsons gallery before a celebration for the opening of 88 Cores in late January, I barely recognized her.
 In photographs online, her brown hair is styled in a conservative bob, a cut suited to her previous life as civil-rights litigator.
 But the woman who greeted me had a pearlescent pixie cut—part Daenerys Targaryen, part climate crusader.
 I realized halfway through our conversation that her crisp, black blazer was actually part cape, with dramatic slits down the arms.

 As Massie and I sat on a bench in the gallery, a steady stream of people wandered in to the free exhibition to see Weil’s work.
 They also explored the hall next to the gallery, where artifacts and media offer more context on ice-core science and the Arctic.
-“One of the things we discovered is that both among really climate-literate people and the general public there is so much hunger for this information,” said Massie, who retains a lawyer delivery: practiced, attuned to narrative, rapid.
+“One of the things we discovered is that both among really climate-literate people and the general public there is so much hunger for this information,” said Massie, who retains a lawyer’s delivery: practiced, attuned to narrative, rapid.
 “The central audience is people who are concerned, lack confidence about scientific details, and could be more engaged by a social, physical, and emotional experience.”

 According to 2016 data released by the Yale Program on Climate-Change Communication, most American adults believe climate change is happening, but many don’t believe it will affect them, and a majority of those surveyed never discuss it.
 Massie sees a museum—an institution that is trusted and confers legitimacy—as a way to open the floodgates of fear-based denial.